 Susianna is an expert on crystals with decades of experience in the spiritual field.
 She is an empath, healer and has psychic abilities.
 Her greatest passion lies in the field of crystals and she writes articles on them regularly.
 We are very happy to have her as a contributing author on this website.
-If you wish to order any crystals from Susianna or to book an in-depth crystal consultation and advice session, send an email to firstname.lastname@example.org. and follow her on Social Media.
-All links can be found at the bottom of every page.
+If you wish to order any crystals from Susianna or to book an in-depth crystal consultation and advice session, send an email to email@example.com, shop for crystals at Susianna's Shop and follow her on Social Media.

 Apache Tears are also known as “Smoky Obsidian” or “Marekanite.”
 It is a commonly found crystal from Arizona in the southwest of America and is a Silicon Dioxide with impurities of the mineraloids class of crystals.
 Its colour is jet black and it is translucent in appearance.
 It can often look brown when held up to bright light.

 When Apache Tears are naturally weather-worn, they form grey Perlite on their surface, making them look like they have been dusted with icing sugar.
 They are the translucent variety of Black Obsidian, which is formed by volcanic lava hardening into a glass-like stone.
 If they are not from the area where the Apache lived, they are classed as just another form of Obsidian.

 Apache Tears have strong grounding and psychic protection properties as well as giving protection whilst travelling, particularly during night travel.
 They can be used in the workplace to protect from demanding or hostile colleagues.
 They are a more gentle form of Obsidian and is therefore useful for healing both grief and trauma from this and previous lives.